 My physical ability to garden as I once did, doing physical chores for hours at a time, is no longer possible.
-Gardening today is dependent upon how well my body responds to medication on a given day.
-My physical abilities even on a good day are reduced.
-I am apprehensive to make calendar schedules and commitments of time that I may not be capable of fulfilling.
-The program sounded very much as if it would be good for me.
-But could I be good enough for the program?
-I set the application aside.
+Gardening and other activities are dependent upon how well my body responds to medication on a given day.
+My physical abilities are reduced.
+I am apprehensive to make calendar commitments that I may not be capable of fulfilling.
+The MGV program sounded very much as if it would be good for me.
+But would I be good for the program?

-But the more I researched and read about the program, the more interested I became.
 Although volunteers are not required to have gardening knowledge I most certainly did.
 In addition to studying botany in college, I had been reading and self-studying gardening books for decades as well as growing many types of gardens.
-I pulled up the application again and began to fill it out.
-And yet, I still could not bring myself to hit the submit button.

 It took a friend pointing out how many other non-physical skills I still have that convinced me that I could be a useful and contributing volunteer despite my physical obstacles.
 Just applying was not a commitment.
 And there was no guarantee they would even accept me.
 I contacted a few friends and asked if they would serve as my references.
 The next day I submitted my application.

-I arrived with a few minutes to spare and was soon called inside where I sat down at a table with the director, a volunteer and another interviewer whom I immediately recognized from my old job at the fine arts center, and who was attending the interview via Zoom.
+I arrived with a few minutes to spare and was soon called into a meeting room where I sat down at a table with the director, a volunteer and another interviewer whom I immediately recognized from my old job at the fine arts center, and who was attending the interview via Zoom.
 Whether it was seeing the familiar face or simply the friendly tone set by all three interviewers, I was able to relax and settle into conversation.
-The disconnect was not completely erased — it rarely ever is.
-I stumbled over my tongue a few times, but it wasn’t as bad as I knew it could have been.
-Unlike a job interview where questions are often designed to be difficult and throw an applicant off track, it became immediately clear that the purpose of this interview process was nothing more than to meet and get to know the applicants.
-I explained my ongoing concern about whether I would be able to contribute enough of what the program needed.
-By the time I left I felt reassured that my skills could indeed be put to good use.
+Unlike a job interview where questions are often designed to be difficult and throw an applicant off track, it was immediately clear to me that the purpose of this interview process was nothing more than to meet and get to know me.
+The meeting was relaxed and friendly.
+I explained my concerns but by the time the meeting was over, I felt reassured that my skills could be put to good use.